ashhhleyyy/website/blog/2022-06-27-velocity-information-forwarding.md

+A summary of the Velocity modern forwarding protocol.
+---
 # Velocity modern player information forwarding

 When working on [the fallback server for Nucleoid](https://github.com/NucleoidMC/fallblock), one of the required features was to implement Velocity's [modern player information forwarding](https://velocitypowered.com/wiki/users/forwarding/), to allow skins to correctly load in on the fallback server.
 To do this, I first needed to find information about how the protocol worked, and I struggled to find any official documentation, and so I've summarised my understanding of how it works here.